-- Claimant and the Respondent shall within fifteen (15) days from the date of receipt of the Notice of Arbitration each nominate, or entrust the Chairman of CIETAC to appoint, an arbitrator. - Fail the parties to do so, the arbitrator shall be appointed by the Chairman of CIETAC. - Within fifteen (15) days from the date of the Respondent's receipt of the Notice of Arbitration, the parties shall jointly nominate, or entrust the Chairman of CIETAC to appoint, the third arbitrator, who shall act as the presiding arbitrator. - The parties may each recommend one to five arbitrators as candidates for the presiding arbitrator and shall each submit a list of recommended candidates with-in the time period specified in the preceding Paragraph 2.
+- Claimant and the Respondent shall within fifteen (15) days from the date of receipt of the Notice of Arbitration each nominate, or entrust the Chairman of CIETAC to appoint, an arbitrator. - Fail the parties to do so, the arbitrator shall be appointed by the Chairman of CIETAC. - Within fifteen (15) days from the date of the Respondent's receipt of the Notice of Arbitration, the parties shall jointly nominate, or entrust the Chairman of CIETAC to appoint, the third arbitrator, who shall act as the presiding arbitrator. - The parties may each recommend one to five arbitrators as candidates for the presiding arbitrator and shall each submit a list of recommended candidates within the time period specified in the preceding Paragraph 2.
 Where there is only one common candidate on the lists, such candidate shall be the presiding arbitrator jointly nominated by the parties.
 Where there is more than one common candidate on the lists, the Chairman of CIETAC shall choose the presiding arbitrator from among the common candidates having regard to the circumstances of the case, and he/she shall act as the presiding arbitrator jointly nominated by the parties.
-Where there is no common candidate on the lists, the presiding arbitrator from among the common candidates having regard to the circumstances of the case, and he/she shall act as the presiding arbitrator jointly nominated by the parties.
-Where there is no common candidate on the lists, the presiding arbitrator shall be appointed by the Chairman of CIETAC.
+Where there is no common candidate on the lists, the presiding arbitrator shall be appointed by the Chairman of CIETAC. - In accordance with the parties' agreement or upon the parties' joint requests, the Chairman of CIETAC may provide a list of three candidates for the parties to nominate the presiding arbitrator within seven (7) days upon receipt of such list.
+In such case, unless otherwise agreed by the parties, the presiding arbitrator shall be appointed/nominated in the following manner: - (1) Each party may exclude one or more candidates to whom it objects and submit the list of remaining candidates to the Arbitration Court. - (2) Where there is only one common candidate on the lists of remaining candidates submitted by the parties such candidate shall be the presiding arbitrator jointly nominated by the parties.
+Where 27 CIETAC Arbitration Rules there is more than one common candidate on the lists, the Chairman of CIETAC shall choose the presiding arbitrator from among the common candidates having regard to the circumstances of the case and he/she shall act as the presiding arbitrator jointly nominated by the parties.
+Where there is no common candidate on the lists, the presiding arbitrator shall be appointed by the Chairman of CIETAC from outside the lists.